Ensembl/plant-scripts/README.md

 See examples and documentation in folder [repeats](./repeats/).

-If you plant to annotate repeats your must first
+If you plant to annotate repeats you must first:

     make install_repeats